ragzter/fsofs/README.md

 fsofs
 =====

-A music generator based on Recurrent Neural Networks programmed in Haskell.
+A music generator based on recurrent neural networks programmed in Haskell.